*UPDATED* - The Best Supplies for Arabic Calligraphy

 Pointed vs Broad Edged nibs

-When you're doing Arabic calligraphy you want to make sure you're using a broad-edged/ chisel tipped pen.
+When you're doing Arabic calligraphy you want to make sure you're using a broad-edged/ chisel tipped pen (they look like the tip of a highlighter!).
 That's how you get the beautiful contrast between the thick and thick strokes.
 You can't use a pointed nib or brush pen like you might use for modern English or Copperplate calligraphy as you won't get the broad strokes in the right places.
 See the picture below for what a broad edged nib looks like!

 I've divided all the supplies we use for Arabic calligraphy into three groups: